 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Immediate-release capsule: You may take this medicine with or without food, but take it the same way each time.
 If you take it with food, then always take it with food.
 Do not crush, open, or chew it.

-- Extended-release capsule: Take it every morning on an empty stomach at least 1 hour before or 2 hours after breakfast.
+- Extended-release capsule: Take it every morning on an empty stomach at least 1 hour before or 2 hours after a meal.
 Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.

 - Extended-release tablet: Take it on an empty stomach, at least 1 hour before or 2 hours after a meal, at the same time every day, usually in the morning.
 Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

 - This medicine is always used together with other medicines.
 Make sure you understand when to take each medicine during the day.

 - Use only the brand of medicine your doctor prescribed.
 Other brands may not work the same way.